 Lost World Fairs – Atlantis

-An early demonstration of web fonts from way back when they were new.
-Also a clever play with fixed verse relative positioning of elements.
+Lost World Fairs was an early demonstration of web fonts from way back when they were new.
+It also includes a clever play with fixed versus relative positioning of elements.
+Created by the Trent Walton and Paravel.